lbrenman/Fusion-Keycloak-DCR-for-Engage/README.md

   ![Imgur](https://i.imgur.com/SyINPA3.png)
   ![Imgur](https://i.imgur.com/Kzhsbz8.png)
   ![Imgur](https://i.imgur.com/YicvVTg.png)

+  > Note: The built in keycloak admin-api client can be used for this

 * Link the integration to your Identity Provider in Fusion -> Manager Identity Provider as follows:
   * Open the Credential Provisioning integration, `cred-prov-flow-keycloak` in the imported project